openedx/open-edx-proposals/oeps/oep-0036-microservice-routing-layer.rst

 Services will begin to move API and user endpoints behind this layer 7 router after declaring their top level routing path. eg.

 * the LMS would occupy /courses
-* prospectus would occupy /course, /school, /micromasters
+* the marketing site would occupy /course, /school, /micromasters
 * ecommerce would occupy /orders, /payments
 * studio would occupy /studio